joaopsys/NowCrawling/README.md

 ### Content Crawling Mode examples
 Below is a series of examples of **NowCrawling** in *Content Crawling Mode*, designed to find patterns on the web (e.g. leaked emails, credit card numbers, funky and weirdly named images, etc).
 An alternative mode is the *File Crawling Mode*, for which examples can be found [above](FIXME).
 #### Finding leaked gmail addresses
 Content mode is great for finding things on the web.
-Thinking of building a new spambot targeted at those pesky gmail users? (just kidding, we know it's not you're not *that* pesky) **NowCrawling** can help you!
+Thinking of building a new spambot targeted at those pesky gmail users? (just kidding, we know you're not *that* pesky) **NowCrawling** can help you!
 In this example, we do a very simple search for leaked gmail addresses and store them in a file for later inspection.

 ##### Command